ShindanoSingi/Project-2/README.md

 You will be sharing your app and your code.
 Be prepared to answer questions from the instructors and other students.

-**Saturday, June 12th - Mandatory**<br>
-You will meet with an instructor to get your app idea approved.
-Be sure to write out what features you will need to build in order to meet MVP and some stretch goal ideas.

 ## How to Submit Your Project

-Your project is due on Tuesday, June 29h at 5:00 PM CST.
+Your project is due on saturday, April 30 at 9:00 AM ET.
 You will present your project and show your code to classmates and instructors.

-:heavy_check_mark: Submit your project by adding an issue to [this repo](https://git.generalassemb.ly/flex-323/project2-gallery/issues).
+:heavy_check_mark: Submit your project by adding an issue to [this repo](https://git.generalassemb.ly/flex-125/project2-gallery/issues).

 Your issue should include: